 HTTPS traffic is encrypted and protected from snooping and modification by an underlying protocol called Transport Layer Security (TLS).
 Disabling outdated versions of the TLS security protocol will help move the web forward toward a more secure future.
-All major browsers (including Firefox, Chrome, Safari, Internet Explorer and the old Edge) have publicly committed to require TLS version 1.2 or later by default starting in the first half of 2020.
+All major browsers (including Firefox, Chrome, Safari, Internet Explorer and Edge Legacy) have publicly committed to require TLS version 1.2 or later by default starting in 2020.

-Starting in Edge 82, reaching stable ~late-April 2020, the legacy TLS/1.0 and TLS/1.1 protocols will be disabled by default.
+Starting in Edge 84, reaching stable in July 2020, the legacy TLS/1.0 and TLS/1.1 protocols will be disabled by default.
 These older protocol versions are less secure than the TLS/1.2 and TLS/1.3 protocols that are now widely supported by websites: